aditivishal2001/CS-4485-Virtual-TA/README.txt

 sudo setenforce 0
 getenforce

-Note: Do not have the firewalld enabled and running!
+Note: Do not enable the firewalld or configure anything for it using --permanent!